-with tolerance allowances for: width of +/- 1%; and thickness of +/- 5%.
+- (a) thickness +/- 5%; - (b) width +/- 5%.

 3.5 Claims made in the application and evidence relied upon

 In support of its claim that the like or directly competitive goods were not offered for sale in Australia to all purchasers on equal terms under like conditions having regard to the custom and usage of trade, the applicant provided the evidence described below.